How to STOP Conflict Cycles and Strengthen Your Relationship

 Most couples who come into therapy ask for help managing conflict.
 Often, couples view problems as detrimental to their relationship.
 When conflict is at its worst, couples may feel despair, disconnection, and frustration.
 But, what if we told you there’s a way you can manage disagreements so that you are fueling your connection instead?

 Before talking about a way to manage your disagreements, let's take a moment to understand what a conflict cycle is.
 In Emotionally Focused Couples Therapy (EFT) we see conflict cycles as part of a negative cycle where unmet needs drive feelings of fear and longing.
 We also often see that once this cycle is identified, couples quickly start seeing it appear in their lives together and can manage it better with that bit of awareness.
 At Colorado Therapy Collective, all our therapists have formal training in this evidence-based model.
-For more information on how we utilize EFT with couples check out our Emotionally Focused Couples Therapy specialty page.

 While awareness is a good first step, creating long-lasting change requires couples to also learn how to create a new, more positive cycle.
 Read on to learn the acronym STOP and how to use it to connect through conflict.